Tina is a bilingual writer of unconventional fiction, a media graduate with a special focus on human sexuality and a content writer.

 We should neither revere nor overprotect older adults.
 The people who are lucky enough to move from middle age into old age don’t want to be wrapped up and protected from talking about sex and death; they are often comfortable with both.
 And they certainly don’t need to hear they are vulnerable.

-Old people deserve the right to decide over their own life, and no, adult children don’t always have their parents’ best interest at heart; it’s often their own interest.
-We see age discrimination everywhere; it’s deeply ingrained in Euro-American culture, and play out in the law, the workplace, the family and majorly so in media.
+Old people deserve the right to decide over their own life, and no, adult children don’t always have their parents’ best interest at heart; in fact, it’s often their own interest they're concerned with.
+We see age discrimination everywhere; it’s deeply ingrained in Euro-American culture, and plays out in the law, the workplace, the family and majorly so in the media.
 Acknowledging and starting to examine our internalised ageism is essential.